skewten-incubator/JSC/README.md

 JSC
 ==================
+A Bukkit mod that allows you to write plugins in Javascript.

-An enhanced version of Walter Higgins's [ScriptCraft](https://github.com/walterhiggins/ScriptCraft), redone by me.
+JSC is an enhanced version of Walter Higgins's [ScriptCraft](https://github.com/walterhiggins/ScriptCraft), redone by me.

 ## What is it?